pyroscope/pyrocore/docs/usage-rtcontrol.rst

      462.4 MiB	 298.9 MiB	81.0 [AVG of 32 item(s)]

-Normalized histogram of ratio distribution
+Normalized Histogram of Ratio Distribution
 """"""""""""""""""""""""""""""""""""""""""

 The following will create a normalized histogram of ratio distribution